sphinx-doc/sphinx/doc/config.rst

    Directories in which to search for additional Sphinx message catalogs (see :confval:`language`), relative to the source directory.
-The directories on this path are searched by the standard :mod:`gettext` module for a domain of ``sphinx``; so if you add the directory :file:`./locale` to this settting, the message catalogs must be in :file:`./locale/{language}/LC_MESSAGES/sphinx.mo`.
+The directories on this path are searched by the standard :mod:`gettext` module for a text domain of ``sphinx``; so if you add the directory :file:`./locale` to this settting, the message catalogs must be in :file:`./locale/{language}/LC_MESSAGES/sphinx.mo`.

    The default is ``[]``.